The Community is Your Classroom

 Academic Service-Learning (AS-L) is community-engaged learning embedded within a credit-bearing course that enhances your understanding of the course’s learning objectives and your sense of civic responsibility.
 AS-L allows students to apply what they are learning in class through community service, benefiting both students and service recipients.
 All UW-Superior’s academic departments have utilized AS-L within their course offerings.

-15 Years of Academic Service-Learning Impact
+Academic Service-Learning Impact

 How Academic Service-Learning Works